MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	- Visa: 4012888888881881

-6. Select **Post** to the right from the lower-right corner below the text box to send the message.
+6. Select **Post**.

-7. After a moment, you should see a text in red above your new conversation message that states, “**This message was blocked.**” **Select What can I do?** To see the reason why this message was blocked.
+7. After a moment, a red message appears above the conversation stating **This message was blocked.** Select **What can I do?** to review the blocked message details.

-8. Select **Report** to notify the admin about this DLP policy violation.
-Now you can see a different message above your conversation entry, that states **Blocked.** **You’ve reported this to your admin.**
+8. Select **Report** to notify the admin about the DLP policy violation.
+A message appears above the conversation stating **Blocked.
+You've reported this to your admin.**

 9. Connect to the **Client 1 VM** with the credentials that have been provided to you.

-10. You should still be logged in to the **Microsoft Purview Portal**.
-If not, open Microsoft Edge, maximize the browser, and navigate to the **Microsoft Purview Portal**: [**https://compliance.microsoft.com**](https://compliance.microsoft.com/).
+10. On the **Client 1 VM**, verify you are still signed in to the **Microsoft Purview Portal**.
+If not, open Microsoft Edge and navigate to `https://purview.microsoft.com`.

 11. Note this step is an optional step and not designed for users to complete in this lab.
 This step is meant to explain how to see the **DLP Policy Matches**.
 Previously, you would have been able to see it via the **Reports** page which has now been deprecated.